Program at a Glance

 INSTRUCTIONAL DESIGN Certificate

 The ID Certificate program offers a Level I (three courses) and a Level II ID Certificate (Level I certificate + two courses).
-Both certificate levels focus on design and development of online learning experiences, and the courses taken in this program are fully transferable to the Master of Science.
+Both certificate levels focus on design and development of online learning experiences, and the courses taken in this program are fully transferable to the Master of Science (admission requirements must be met to gain admission to the University).